 Later in life, I learned into what it meant to be Christian.
 One of the baptismal vows that is common to almost all denominations is something like this: “I promise to respect the dignity of all human beings.”

-Respecting Dignity – Unearned and Absolute
+Respecting the Dignity of Every Human Being – Unearned and Absolute

 In fact, this tenet, “respect the dignity of all human beings” is found in teachings of Islamism, Buddhism, Hinduism, and Judaism.
 So for me, in my spiritual practice, I am called to respect every single person on the planet this way.
 And it turns out that given the number of people practicing these religions, about 80% of the people on the planet are also supposedly doing this.